Privacy Notice – The Storting

 Click here for an overview of the cookies that are in use on stortinget.no (Norwegian only)

 4.6.2.
 Web analytics tools for statistics and surveys

-The Storting removes the final digits in the user’s IP address before the data is stored by Google Analytics.
+The Storting removes the final digits in the user’s IP address before the data is stored by Matomo.
 This enables the analytics tool to estimate the user’s geographical location, but the address cannot be used to identify the individual user.